openvswitch/ovs/INSTALL.DPDK.md

 	NIC port0 <-> OVS <-> VM <-> OVS <-> NIC port 1

-	The OVS log can be checked to confirm that the port/rxq assignment to pmd threads is as required.
-This can also be checked with the following
+	The following command can be used to confirm that the port/rxq assignment to pmd threads is as required:

-	commands:
+	`ovs-appctl dpif-netdev/pmd-rxq-show`

+	This can also be checked with:

 	```
 	top -H